 Everyone in the group should have an equal role in preparing the presentation and covering a similar amount of information during the presentation.
 However, a moderator should be elected to lead the presentation.
 The group should then determine what each member will speak about.
 This can be based on either the member's interests or what they worked on during the group project.
 This means that each member should be responsible for developing an outline of what they will talk about and drafting the content of their section of the slides or other forms of visual aids.

 NOTE: If, for whatever reason, a group member is particularly anxious about speaking in front of an audience or perhaps they are uncomfortable because English is not their first language, consider giving them a role that can be easily articulated, such as, introducing the purpose of the study and its importance.
-Everyone must participate in speaking, but be cognizant of the need to support that person by discussing what would work best for them.
+Everyone must participate in speaking, but be cognizant of the need to support that person by discussing what would work best for them while still being an active contributor to the presentation.

 Organizing the Content